DerWidder/Master_Thesis/README.md

 HypoCycloid_01.py track the trajectory of a triangle comsists of three points.
 HypoCycloid.y track the trajectory of a single point.
 speed.py calculates the maximum speed of a point on the planet gear surface.

+# laser engrave
+## animation
+animation.py creates an animation for the Eulerian path.